AU-Master-Thesis/magics/crates/magics/src/api/docs/examples/weights.md

         # Adjust obstacle weight based on recent collisions
         if collision_info['environment_collisions_delta'] > 0:
-            # Increase obstacle weight if the agent has recently collided with an obstacle
+            # Decrease obstacle weight if the agent has recently collided with an obstacle
+            # (lower weight = stricter avoidance)
-            weights['obstacle'] = 2.0
+            weights['obstacle'] = 0.5

         # Adjust interrobot weight based on recent collisions
         if collision_info['robot_collisions_delta'] > 0:
-            # Increase interrobot weight if the agent has recently collided with another robot
+            # Decrease interrobot weight if the agent has recently collided with another robot
+            # (lower weight = stricter avoidance)
-            weights['interrobot'] = 2.0
+            weights['interrobot'] = 0.5

         # Adjust tracking weight based on distance to goal
         if agent['goal_point'] is not None: